deepesdl/cube-gen/ESDC/README.md

 ### 1. Downloading required raw datasets

 These datasets are the input data.
 Each dataset can be a set of `.nc`, `.hdf`, or `.tif` files.
 These files contains data with its original configuration.
 The downloading code for each dataset is found at the `inputs-collect` folder.
 Note that some datasets can be acquired via `xcube-cci` and don't require to be downloaded.
-Additional datasets where acquired va ftp (e.g. GLEAM) or sftp (e.g. GFED4) and don't have a download program.
+Additional datasets were acquired va ftp (e.g. GLEAM) or sftp (e.g. GFED4) and don't have a download program.
+Other datasets were provided by their original providers (e.g. FLUXCOM) and don't have a download program neither.

 ```
 # MODIS: Download daily .hdf files